Documentation

 WhatWeb 🌐 Fingerprinting Identifies web technologies: framework, CMS, server software, JavaScript libraries and versions.
 Drives file extension selection for Gobuster.

-ftp_check πŸ“‘ Service Check Fires only when Nmap confirms port 21 open.
+FTP Check πŸ“‘ Service Check Only fires when Nmap confirms port 21 open.
 Attempts anonymous FTP login, lists accessible directories, checks for write access.

 Gobuster πŸ“‚ Enumeration Brute-forces directories and file paths on web targets.
 File extensions are chosen from the detected tech stack β€” never generic.

-SearchSploit πŸ’₯ CVE Research Searches Exploit-DB for known exploits matching exact software versions discovered.
-Read-only β€” no exploits executed.
+SearchSploit πŸ’₯ CVE Research Searches Exploit-DB for known exploits matching exact software versions found.
+Read-only β€” no exploits are executed.

 Intelligence-driven methodology